Seifbarouni/go-create/README.md

 go-create web test
 # creates a database file with postgres config in the current directory
 go-create db database
+# creates a crud service (articlesService.go) using the model Article
+go-create crud-service Article
 ```

 ## Contributing